chikai-io/contract-interface/README.md

 With that, the remaining part is actually creating the functions to be exported, and correctly point them to call a specific method from `IFungibleToken` of `Root`.
 As attributes must be placed above those functions, they must be inserted directly into the code, such as manually or via macros - they can't be created anywhere else.

+#### Macros

 One possibility is to leverage both the lensing and also the direct implementation of the trait on `Root`, and thus the `FungibleToken` crate itself could define a general macro, similarly on how it is done today.
 But it would never be necessary, for the `Pausable`'s code, to copy or modify that macro, nor for `Root`'s code to do so.
 Today, that macro implements the trait on `Root`, and also manages the "accessing" of an inner field (that implements `IFungibleToken`), and also deals with function exporting.
 The new kind of macro would _not_ implement the trait _nor_ manually manage the access of the inner field (`Lens` already took care of that), it would only create the exported functions and redirect the call into a particular place.
 And also, those new macros (and also the generic implementation based on `Lens`) probably could be derived automatically on the traits definitions, and also automatically include various standardized options such as:
-- Change function naming (rename, pre/suffices)
+- Change exported function naming (rename, pre/suffices)
-- Skip specific methods
+- Skip exporting specific methods
-- Generate documentation or some helpers, with possibly:
+- Generate (or use specific, such as from files) documentation or some exported helpers, with possibly:
   - Optionally be exported as auxiliary methods
   - Output information when a deserialization error occur
+    - (which probably would be a reference into an off-chain resource?)
-    - Or when, say, a single specific argument, such as "help", is passed in, which could be byte-verified before the actual deserialization
+    - Or when, say, a single specific argument, such as (bytes) "help", is passed in, which could be hardcoded byte-verified before the actual deserialization (which could forcefully fail with the information) - although this is dangerous because this could shadow genuine values
 - Produce methods that can output API documentation (when compiled normally, not as wasm)

+# Notes

 TODO: Decide if `Root` should implement `Lens<Root, T>`, or (preferably) if a different structure could do it.
 TODO: Add another benefit os Lensing, is that if a type doesn't want to change the behaviour of an inner type, it can just lens into it and then it would 'inherit' it's behaviour - so the trait's methods would also be able to "bubble up" the composition stack.